-What Is a WISP and Why Do Tax Professionals Need One in 2026?
+What Is a WISP and Why Do Tax Professionals Need One?

-A Written Information Security Plan (WISP) is a federally mandated documented framework that organizations must implement to protect sensitive customer information under the Gramm-Leach-Bliley Act (GLBA) and the FTC Safeguards Rule.
-Learning how to create a WISP is no longer optional—it is a legal prerequisite for every tax professional maintaining a Preparer Tax Identification Number (PTIN).
+A Written Information Security Plan (WISP) is a federally mandated document that details how your organization protects sensitive customer information.
+Under the Gramm-Leach-Bliley Act (GLBA) and the FTC Safeguards Rule, every tax professional who maintains a Preparer Tax Identification Number (PTIN) must have a WISP in place—and must be able to prove it.

 This guide walks you through every phase of how to create a WISP that satisfies IRS Publication 4557, the FTC Safeguards Rule, and NIST Cybersecurity Framework requirements—whether you are a solo practitioner or managing a multi-office tax firm.
 If you need a head start, download our free 2026 WISP template to follow along.